titaenstad/norwegian_rhyme_scheme_corpus/README.md

 # Notes on the annotation script:
 The annotation script is a simple tool to help you annotate rhyme scheme.
 It will read poems from a folder, and present them to you, stanza by stanza (aka split it on double newlines and feed each bit one by one).
-You will be asked to provide a rhyme scheme code for the given stanza, and once you have provided a rhyme scheme code of the correct length, you will see the poem annotated line for line with your rhyme scheme code.
-You will be asked to confirm that this is correct, and if so your annotation is saved and you will get the next stanza.
+For each stanza, you will be asked to provide a rhyme scheme code (see the [annotation guidelines](annotation_guidelines.md) for more on this), and your annotations will be saved after each.

 ## Dependencies
 The annotation script was created with Python 3.8.10, but should work for all versions >= 3.4 without installing any packages.